HDrizzle/stack_machine/README.md

 9. `GPRAM-ADDR-A` - GPRAM - Address latch A
 10. `GPRAM-ADDR-B` - GPRAM - Address latch B
 11. `GPIO-WRITE` - Writes to GPIO output pins
-12. Replaces value from stack at ToS - offset.
-Used by the `OFFSET-WRITE` instruction.
+12. `OFFSET-WRITE` - Replaces value in stack at `ToS - offset`
+13. `SET-STACK-OFFSET` - Sets the stack offset byte

 Devices that can set the state of (write to) the bus:

 0. `STACK-POP` - Stack controller (pop)
+1. `OFFSET-READ` - Reads value from stack at `ToS - offset`
 2. `ALU` - ALU output
 3. Control unit instruction bits 4 - 11, used for the `WRITE` instruction
 4. `GPRAM` - GPRAM - Read